 Pennsylvania Gazette Collection The Pennsylvania Gazette was considered the paper of record for colonial and revolutionary America.
 The full text coverage spans the time from significant early eastern colonial expansion ( 1728) through the first true world war ( 1763) and then through the Revolution ( with the government centered in Philadelphia) and then including the Constitutional Convention and Washington’s two terms.
 Coverage continues through 1800.

-Periodical Archive Online (1770-1995) PCI Web is an electronic index to the contents of thousands of periodicals in the humanities and social sciences from their first issues to 1995.
+Periodical Archive Online (1770-1995) PAO is completely full-text electronic index to the contents of thousands of periodicals in the humanities and social sciences from their first issues to 1995.
 Every article is indexed.

 Women and Social Movements in the United States: 1600 - 2000 This database contains: 52 document projects that interpret and present documents, altogether these document projects provide more than 1,250 documents, 450 images, and 500 links to other websites.
 19,000 pages of documents pertaining to Women and Social Movements.
 These materials have been selected by the Editors for their relevance to the focus of the website.